aasadiqbouda/shiny-azure-app-service/README.md

-# Shiny to Azure App Service demo
+# My Shiny App on Azure App Service

 This repo contains the necessary set up to deploy your Shiny app to [Azure App Service](https://azure.microsoft.com/en-us/products/app-service).
 You will need the following: